Introducing Elderella

 If they're interested in using it too, you might add:

-"If you'd like, we can look at it together sometimes so you can see what's coming up and add anything that's important to you."
+"If you'd like, we can look at it together sometimes so you can see what's coming up and ask anything that's important to you."

 If caregiving feels like a shared effort among family members.